Discover Async_Network_IO: Top 5 Reason

-Popular relational database management system SQL Server frequently runs across different delay kinds that have an effect on its performance.
+A popular relational database management system, the SQL Server, frequently runs across different delays affecting performance.
 One such wait type that might impede query execution is ASYNC_NETWORK_IO.
-We’ll go into the specifics of ASYNC_NETWORK_ IO wait types in this post, looking at their background, causes of recurrence, benefits, drawbacks, and effective strategies to reduce them.
+We’ll go into the specifics of ASYNC_NETWORK_ IO wait types in this post, looking at their background, causes of recurrence, benefits, drawbacks, and practical strategies to reduce them.
 In addition, we’ll respond to the top ten queries concerning ASYNC_NETWORK_ IO delays.

 Introduction